jfly/py-generator-build-backend/README.md

 variables.
 This does a pretty good job of capturing all the "inputs" that go into generating the package, but it's not perfect: the generator could be non-deterministic, or packages could be updated in the `PATH`.
-If you care about things like this, consider adopting a hermetic build tool like [nix](https://nixos.org/).
+If you care about things like this, consider adopting a hermetic build tool such as [nix](https://nixos.org/).

 (Ideally we'd have access to a scratch space that only lives as long as the